A world nourished by nature

 This could be due to a medical condition such as Autism, Aspergers, Tourettes or ADHD, or it could be through trauma, such as domestic or sexual abuse.

-More recently we have been working with children who process sensory information at a deep level (highly sensitive).
+A further consideration is those children who process sensory information at a deep level (highly sensitive).

 These are the two million children that are most likely to experience intimidation, bullying and social isolation because they are seen to be 'different' in some way.